waysidemapping/waysidemapping.org/_source/_projects/id-preset-icons.md

 ## Representing map features

-Since iD supports a vast number of feature types, I often ended up using descriptive representations of objects rather than abstraction or analogy.
+Since iD supports a vast number of feature types, I often ended up using literal representations of objects rather than abstraction or analogy.

 For example, the default barrier icon in iD is a plain ⛔︎ no entry symbol.
 This is highly abstract and doesn't tell you much about the real-world nature of the barrier.
-So, I designed a number of barrier-specific icons to improve clarity.
+So, I designed a slew of descriptive icons that show each type of barrier as if you're viewing it at ground level.

 {% include graphic_start.html title="Barriers depicted literally" %}
   {%- include graphic_image.html file='/img/temaki/bollard.svg' caption='Bollard' width='120px' img_width='40px' -%}